CaiLiLab/MuRaL/README.md

 chr1	2333510	2333511	.
 3	-
 chr1	2333812	2333813	.
 0	-
 ```
-   In the BED-formatted lines above, the 5th column is used to represent mutation status: usually, '0' means the non-mutated status and other numbers means specific mutation types (e.g. '1' for A>C, '2' for A>G, '3' for 'A>T').
-You can specify an arbitrary order for a group of mutation types with incremental numbers starting from 1, but make sure that the same order is consistently used in training, validation and testing datasets.
+   In the BED-formatted lines above, the 5th column is used to represent mutation status: usually, '0' means the non-mutated status and other numbers means specific mutation types (e.g. '1' for 'A>C', '2' for 'A>G', '3' for 'A>T').
+You can specify an arbitrary order for a group of mutation types with incremental numbers starting from 0, but make sure that the same order is consistently used in training, validation and testing datasets.
 Importantly, the training and validation BED file MUST BE SORTED by chromosome coordinates.
 You can sort BED files by `bedtools sort` or `sort -k1,1 -k2,2n`.

    * Output data \
+    `mural_train` saves the model information at each checkpoint, normally at the end of each training epoch of each trial.
 The checkpointed model files during training are saved under folders named like:
 ```
     ./ray_results/your_experiment_name/Train_xxx...xxx/checkpoint_x/
             - model